jessehorne/48hr.dev/README.md

-Centrifuge
+48hr.dev
 ===

-The official website for Centrifuge written in Go and built with Tailwind.
+48hr.dev written in Go and built with Tailwind.

 more coming soon...